submariner-io/submariner-website/src/content/_index.en.md

 ---

 # Submariner
-#### Submariner enables direct networking between pods and services in different Kubernetes clusters, either on premise or in the cloud.
+#### Submariner enables direct networking between Pods and Services in different Kubernetes clusters, either on premise or in the cloud.

 ## Why Submariner?